xperseguers/t3ext-image_autoresize/Documentation/Index.rst

 		en

 	:Description:
-		Simplify the way your editors may upload their pictures: no complex local procedure needed, let TYPO3 resize down their huge pictures on-the-fly during upload (or using a scheduler task for batch processing) and according to your own business rules (directory/groups).
+		Simplify the way your editors may upload their images: no complex local procedure needed, let TYPO3 automatically resize down their huge images/pictures on-the-fly during upload (or using a scheduler task for batch processing) and according to your own business rules (directory/groups).
+This will highly reduce the footprint on your server and speed-up response time if lots of images are rendered (e.g., in a gallery).
 		Features an EXIF/IPTC extractor to ensure metadata may be used by the FAL indexer even if not preserved upon resizing.

 	:Keywords:
-		image, resize, upload
+		image, picture, resize, autoresize, auto-resize, upload, batch, exif, iptc, fal, footprint, performance

 	:Copyright:
-		2010-2013
+		2010-2014

 	:Author:
 		Xavier Perseguers